chantastic/sites/chan.dev/src/content/uses/panasonic-lumix-s5iix.md

 links: [https://amzn.to/3QXKtkU]
 ---

+## Why I like this camera

 ## Output lag and compensation

 The S5II\* suffers very bad output lag.

-Lag improves HDMI audio is disabled.
+Lag improves when HDMI audio is disabled.
 But at it's worst, video trails audio by 5-7 frames (on an average audio interface).

 And it get's wierd…